Phuctran-81/Optimize-Inventory-Engine/README.md

 ## 4. ACT:
-1. Full Deployment: Transition 500 store-item profiles to the Seasonality-Adjusted ROP to immediately capture the 2.8% capital efficiency gain.
+1. Adopt Seasonality-Adjusted ROP: Implement for entire item and store to capture immediate capital efficiency gains.
-2. Adaptive Promotion Buffers: Implement a 10% tactical safety buffer on top of the calculated Left% to mitigate the 3.92% shortage risk identified during the backtest.
+2. Tactical Promotion Buffers: Add a 10% safety margin during promotional dates to resolve the shortage risk.
-#### a.
-Adopting the Seasonality-Adjusted ROP model for inventory planning.
-By applying category-specific safety stock levels, we can prioritize availability for high-performance items while minimizing carrying costs for slower-moving stock.
-#### b.
-Adopting store-item specific lift factor
-By applying store-item specific lift factor for calculating ROP and adding 10% tactical safety buffer, this can help mitigate the risk of abnormal demand surges, specifically addressing the current 3.92% shortage rate observed during previous promotions.
 # III.
 Dataset and Tools used:
 - Datasets:
   + [train](https://github.com/Phuctran-81/Reorder-Point-Setup-Model/releases/tag/V1.0.0) is dataset used to build the model.